deepprakash345/GitWorkflow/README.md

 # Introduction

-Client side runtime for Headless Adaptive Form
+Client side runtime for Headless Adaptive Form.
+The headless adaptive form is based on the [adaptive form specification](https://git.corp.adobe.com/pages/livecycle/af2-docs/spec/latest/), which acts as the guiding principle for creating the JSON for headless forms.

 # Usage